-After four amazing years as a Central student (and Central Wildcat!), Ms. Leah Moskovich graduated Central and went on to Michlelet Mevaseret Yerushalayim (MMY), for a year and a half of advanced Torah study in Israel.
-She then attended Stern College for Women, Yeshiva University, participating in the first cohort of the Legacy Heritage Scholars Program, and graduating magna cum laude with a B.A. in Jewish Education.
-While at Stern College, Ms. Moskovich also returned to Central as a senior chaburah leader.
-After graduating Stern College, she began teaching at Central as a Legacy Heritage Teaching Fellow, while assisting in Student Activities, and completing her Masters from the Azrieli Graduate School, receiving an M.A. in Jewish Education.
-She is currently working toward her EdD in the Azrieli Doctoral Program for Administration.
-Ms. Moskovich is currently one of our Associate Principals, overseeing the Judaic Studies and Student Life departments.
+Ms. Moskovich is our Associate Principal, overseeing the Judaic Studies and Student Life departments.
+After four amazing years as a Central student (and Central Wildcat!), Ms. Moskovich attended Stern College for Women, Yeshiva University, participating in the first cohort of the Legacy Heritage Scholars Program and graduated magna cum laude with a B.A. in Jewish Education.
+While at Stern College, Ms. Moskovich returned to Central as a senior chaburah leader.
+After graduating Stern College, she began teaching at Central as a Legacy Heritage Teaching Fellow while assisting in Student Activities.
+In addition to receiving a master’s degree in Jewish Education from Azrieli Graduate School, Ms. Moskovich is currently working toward her EdD in the Azrieli Doctoral Program for Administration.

-Mrs. Rivka Alter is a new member of the Judaic studies department.
+Mrs. Rivka Alter is a member of the Judaic studies department.
 She was previously a Judaic studies instructor at the Denver Academy of Torah for 15 years.
-She graduated from Stern College for women and holds a masters in secondary Jewish education and is currently completing her doctorate at the Azrieli School of Jewish education.
-Mrs. Alter serves as a yoetzet halakha for the Riverdale community.
+She graduated from Stern College for Women and holds a master’s in secondary Jewish education and is currently completing her doctorate at the Azrieli Graduate School of Jewish Education & Administration.
+Mrs. Alter serves as a Yoetzet Halacha for the Riverdale community.
 She lives in Bergenfield, NJ.

 Mr. Erez Bar-Levy is a member of the Foreign Language Department and he teaches all levels of Spanish to our students.
 He is also known as “Profe”, a Ph.D. candidate at Stony Brook University, with a B.A. and M.A. in Spanish from Binghamton University and St. John’s University.
 Aside from influencing the world with the Spanish Language & Culture, he is also a passionate reader of the Spanish Golden Age Literature.

 Mrs. Shulamith Biderman, a member of our Science Department, teaches the science of Forensics, supports our Biology and Chemistry courses, and is our laboratory technician and instructor for Biology and Chemistry.
-In addition, Mrs. Biderman is the attendance coordinator.
 Mrs. Biderman received her B.A. from Brooklyn College.
 Before joining the faculty of Central, Mrs. Biderman taught Biology at Shevach High School and Prospect Park High School, and was a lab instructor at Shulamith High School.

 Mrs. Rena Boord